Database Schema

 Local Only

-haex_crdt_conflictsDetected sync conflicts (for debugging)
+haex_crdt_conflictsDetected sync conflicts (debugging, local-only)

 Local Only